Murder of Asunta Basterra: Verdict

 (Recording of the third night in the prison cells of the Civil Guard Headquarters in A Coruña, 26 September 2013).The jury considered it proven (in section 9 of proven facts), by the statement of the witness who placed Alfonso with Asunta around 6:22 pm in General Pardiñas street, that Rosario did not stop to pick up a bag and left with the girl, as she had finally declared, but that Rosario stopped to pick up both of them because they were already in the street.
 Nothing indicated that Alfonso returned to his home and, while "the cameras make it clear that at least Rosario and Asunta are in the car, however, no camera can rule out the presence of Alfonso in it".
 As no camera picked up the back of Rosario's Mercedes-Benz, it could not be ruled out that he was crouched there.

 The High Court of Justice of Galicia corrected this statement.
-The mother could only be located in the house in Montouto where the murder took place.
+Only the mother could be located in the house in Montouto where the murder took place.
 The jury's argument was considered "not very rational reasoning" and "incompatible with the logical criteria of induction based on proven facts".
 Even so, both the High Court of justice of Galicia and the Spanish Supreme Court understood that the father was equally guilty of the same crime and was sentenced to the same penalty because they had planned it together and had intervened with essential acts in executing the plan.

 The jury unanimously found Rosario Porto and Alfonso Basterra guilty of the death of their daughter Asunta.
 They concluded that they sedated her for months and asphyxiated her by suffocation.
 After finding no "unproven facts", they were against the pardon and the suspension of the sentence.
-The jury went even further than the prosecutor, by not rejecting the possibility that Basterra also went in the car to Teo with the girl and her mother.
+The jury went even further than the prosecutor, who knew the time of the photo of witness Clara Baltar and acknowledged in his final argument the possibility that Basterra did not accompany the mother with the daughter to Teo and that it was the mother who carried out the plan.

 After the reading of the verdict, which Rosario Porto listened with more fortitude and to which Alfonso Basterra responded with various gestures of denial, the prosecutor requested 18 years in prison for aggravated murder with aggravating circumstances of kinship and abuse of authority.
 The popular accusation, represented by the Clara Campoamor association, asked for the "maximum penalty" for the parents, 20 years in prison.
 Two weeks after the verdict, the sixth section of the Provincial Court of A Coruña finally sentenced the parents to 18 years in prison with special disqualification from exercising parental authority during this period of time and payment of the costs.